25 to Watch – catching up with Leadership Network member Millie Morgan

 Catching up with Leadership Network members at the Foundation's 30th anniversary event held at parliament

 The birth of her startup — NZ and Beyond, was a product of her second trip to China.
-This time round, she was at Fudan University in Shanghai for a 3-week summer intensive around innovation in China.
+This time round, she was at Fudan University in Shanghai for a three-week summer intensive around innovation in China.

 After she returned to New Zealand, Millie and one of the girls she bonded with in Fudan entered an entrepreneurship summit together.
 They “dreamed up starting an ecommerce business going into China and it snowballed quite quickly”, she says.